cfpb/find-a-housing-counselor/README.md

 The "Find a Housing Counselor" Front End allows users to find the 10 closest HUD-approved housing counselors by the centroid of a ZIP code.
 They can print those based on the results on the web page.

-The front end of the application is powered by Javascript (including jQuery), and relies on the _INTERNAL API_ to return the results (in JSON) based on the zip code entered in the front end.
+The front end of the application is powered by Javascript (including jQuery), and relies on [CFPB's Django HUD API](https://github.com/cfpb/django-hud) to return the results (in JSON) based on the zip code entered in the front end.

 Screenshot
 -------